followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/1 Configuration/legends/customizeText.md

 <!--typeFunctionReturnType-->string<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-Text for the legend item.
+The text for the legend item to display.
 <!--/typeFunctionReturnDescription-->